knowself/derivativegenius-com/_ai_dev_principles_standards.md

 }
 ```

+We use firebase from the cloud except there are some cloud functions we create locally and then install in the cloud

-admin privaledges as well as all authentication is controled by firebase.
+Admin privileges as well as all authentication is controled by firebase

 # AI Development Principles and Standards